cssuh/Defacto/README.md

 ## REST API
 DeFacto's RESTful API can provide useful information such as:
-- Truthiness rating on articles
+- Truthfulness rating on articles
 - User submitted fact checks
 - Satire rating
 - Article sentiment (A rating of the article's positivity)